Add Servers to Runtime Manager

 Mule Agent configured successfully Connecting to Access Management to extract client_id and client_secret Credentials extracted correctly, updating wrapper conf file

-After the script completes successfully, your server is listed on the Servers tab of Runtime Manager with a status of Created.
+After the script completes successfully, the name of your server appears on the Servers tab of Runtime Manager with a status of

 If the server was running when you ran the

 amc_setup script, restart the server to reconnect with Runtime Manager.

 When creating a server using the IBM Java Virtual Machine (JVM), you must use a different truststore file than the default truststore installed by the Runtime Manager agent.

 Download the custom truststore from this knowledgebase article: